Introduced mammals on seabird breeding islands: Foxes

 Where introduced, Arctic (Alopex lagopus) and red foxes (Vulpes vulpes) are extremely adept predators on ground-nesting seabirds.
 Foxes are able to depredate both adult and young seabirds because these seabirds have never had to develop a defense against these predators.
 Foxes have been present on the Aleutian Island chain in Alaska since the 1700s and have drastically reduced seabird populations and even extirpated species from certain islands.
 Patagonian fox (Lycalopex griseus) has also been introduced to the Falkland Islands, home to some of the largest seabird colonies in the world.

 Raccoons

 Raccoons (Procyon lotor) are omnivorous mammals that can subsist on a diet of seabird eggs and chicks where they are introduced.
 Raccoons decrease seabird breeding success; for example, in 2004 raccoons were introduced to gull breeding colonies in the Isles of Shoals, Maine.
 Islands without raccoons were 17 times more likely to hatch and fledge chicks than islands with introduced raccoons present.
-In another example, raccoons introduced to the Scott Islands, British Columbia in the 1930s devastated what was the largest aggregation of breeding seabirds in the eastern Pacific south of Alaska.
+In another example, raccoons introduced to the Scott Islands, British Columbia, in the 1930s devastated what was the largest aggregation of breeding seabirds in the eastern Pacific south of Alaska.

 Rabbits

 The most recent report indicates that rabbits have been introduced on over 800 islands worldwide.
 However, this report is nearly 20 years old and more introductions have certainly happened since that time.
-Through grazing, rabbits alter the vegetative structure of islands that seabirds depend on for breeding activities.
+Through grazing, rabbits alter the vegetative environment of islands that seabirds depend on for breeding activities.